 This sample was written with a custom-crafted extra-fine flex nib made from a modern

 Modern manufacturers offer a few specialty nibs, but sometimes these nibs can be scratchy or have flow problems.
 For a really smooth specialty nib, designed and tuned just for you, contact a person who specializes in adjusting, repairing, and modifying nibs.
-When you hear about these workers, you’ll often hear them called “nibmeisters.”
+When you hear about these technicians, you’ll often hear them called “nibmeisters.”
 There are fewer than half a dozen well-known nibmeisters working today.
-Each has his or her own ways of working, and — like me — each has clients who like the way that particular worker’s nibs come out.
+Each has his or her own ways of working, and — like me — each has clients who like the way that particular person’s nibs come out.

 Not everyone needs or wants a dramatic specialty nib.
 While creating stubs, italics, and obliques forms the bulk of my nib work, I also repair damaged nibs and make other tip shapes such as smooth round nibs in sizes as small as 3XF (“needlepoint”).

 I convert a standard nib into a stub, italic, or oblique by reshaping and polishing the tipping material.
 Starting with a round nib, I use a high-speed grinding wheel to remove material from the top surface, the bottom surface, and the end, making a rough form that is generally boxlike in shape.
 I create the shape by eye, using the pen as a handy jig to hold the nib against the spinning wheel.
 When a client has asked for a particularly precise size, I use a caliper; and when an oblique with an unusual tip angle is in progress I use a protractor to check the angle.